puppetlabs/puppet-docs/source/pe/3.7/orchestration_invoke_cli.markdown

 Logging In as `peadmin`
 -----

-To run orchestration commands, you must log in to [the puppet master server][master_server] as the special `peadmin` user account, which is created during installation.
+To run orchestration commands, you must log in to [the Puppet master server][master_server] as the special `peadmin` user account, which is created during installation.

 > **Note:** Puppet Enterprise 3.0 does not support adding more orchestration user accounts.
 >